sparkflows/sparkflows-docs/docs/installation/configuration/https/ssl-certificate.rst

 Conclusion
 ----------

-After following these steps, Fire Insights will be configured to use your trusted SSL certificate.
+After following these steps, Sparkflows will be configured to use your trusted SSL certificate.
 You can now access the application via HTTPS without certificate validation warnings in browsers.